ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     Disk /dev/sdb: 21.5 GB, 21474836480 bytes Disk identifier: 0x2b5072d1
     Disk /dev/mapper/3600a09803830304f3124457a45757066: 21.5 GB, 21474836480 bytes Disk identifier: 0x2b5072d1
     ```

+    Note that the WWID is included in the device name that the multipath creates.
+The WWID should be used by your application.
+It's also possible, if needed, to assign more user-friendly names by using "user_friendly_names" and/or "alias" keywords in multipath.conf.
+For more information, see the [`multipath.conf` man page](https://manpages.debian.org/unstable/multipath-tools/multipath.conf.5.en.html){:external}.
+    {:tip}

   - Example outputs of an incorrect configuration.

     ```